monmima/main-aide-memoire/algos/README.md

 Two arrays are called similar if one can be obtained from another by swapping one pair of elements in one of the arrays.

-Given two arrays a and b, check whether they are similar.
+Given two arrays a and b, check whether they are similar or not.

     function areSimilar(a, b) {
         // your code here